villesepp/Tool-configs-scripts/README.md

 # Tool-configs
-Tool configurations for tools I use
+Configurations for tools I use